Most frequently asked questions

 If you trade 1,000 (0.01)

 Commission is $0.035 for opening, and $0.035 for closing; $0.070 for the full round-turn

 On MetaTrader 4 all commission charge for a position is applied at the opening of the trade.

 On MetaTrader 5 commission is charged per side (opening/closing).

 *On MetaTrader 5 the commission column is not rounded up to 3 decimal places but to 2 decimal places only.
 Thus, commission on a micro lot size $0.035 per side is rounded to $0.04

 Technically, when you buy a product at IC Markets, we are selling that product to you.
 It may not be possible for you to buy that product on an exchange or from a bank directly.

 Typically, market makers are considered to be Forex and CFD providers who operate a dealing desk in order to create their own prices.
 These prices can be based on their own proprietary trading positions or overall risk exposure and may not reflect the prices in the underlying market.
-In Australia all Forex and CFD providers have market making authorization on their AFS licence; however, in practice many do not operate in the manner described above and do not consider themselves market makers as they do not create their own prices.

 You should note that swap rates can be negative or positive, depending on the currency pair traded and the prevailing interest rates at that time.